liesenf/andreasliesenfeld.github.io/talking-chinese-characters.md

 ### User experience evaluation

-To date,  has undergone a round of user trails (n=100) as well as a conversation analysis-inspired qualitative test trail that both focused on improving intent recognition capabilities and user experience.
+To date, our system has undergone a round of user trails (n=100) as well as a conversation analysis-inspired qualitative test trail that both focused on improving intent recognition capabilities and user experience.

 [back](./)